DagobertoJoseHerreraMurillo/python-multi-socket-server-client/README.md

 # python-multi-socket-server-client

+This repo contains a Multi Socket-Client Server for the Cloud Computing subject in UPC, Barcelona.

-Server receives a user, executes scraper, send json to S3 bucket, returns URL to client
+Server receives a user, executes scraper, send json to S3 bucket and returns URL to client

 # How to deploy lambda